-However, before moving to Kansas we used to have almost yearly yard sales with my parents.
-They live out in the country about 5 minutes off of the main road and you would think yard sales wouldn’t do great.
+Almost every other year we have a yard sale with my parents.
+They live out in the country about 5 minutes off of the main road and you would think yard sales wouldn’t do good at all.
 Yet, they do AWESOME.

 The key, lots of planning beforehand.
-If you are looking to do a yard sale continue reading to find out how to have a successful yard sale.
-Even if you aren’t on the main road or heavy traffic area.
+If you are looking to do a yard sale continue reading to find out how to have a successful yard sale today.
+Even if you aren’t on the main road or in a heavy traffic area.

-Right before we moved out of state we had decluttered and cleared out majorly.
+As a military family, right before we move we typically declutter and clear out majorly.
 It is crazy how much stuff you can accumulate over the years.
-At the end of 2 days, we had made well over $1,500.
-Now we are getting ready to plan another yard sale (we typically do large one every couple years).
+The last yard sale we made well over $1,500 in just 2 days.
+We are getting ready to plan another yard sale (we typically do large one every couple years).
 Since I was already putting forth the effort to plan our yard sale I thought I would share a few of my favorite tips and tricks with you.

 Step 1: Prepping for the big sale!